 Traffic impacts

-Traffic management will be in place from Monday 9 February 2026.
-Road users should expect delays when travelling through the area.
+Traffic management is in place and road users should expect delays when travelling through the area.

-The extent of the works on Railway Terrace requires a road closure to be in place from 16 February until 13 March 2026.
-The detour will be clearly sign-posted:
+The extent of the works on Railway Terrace requires a road closure to be in place from 16 February until 29 March 2026.
+Note, this has been extended from 13 March due to the recent weather conditions.
+Residents have been notified of the extension.

-• Vehicles travelling east on Jones Road will not be able to continue onto Railway Terrace.
+• Vehicles travelling east on Jones Road cannot continue onto Railway Terrace.

-• There will be no access to Railway Terrace from Kirk Road.
+• There is no access to Railway Terrace from Kirk Road.

 We know roadworks can be frustrating.
 We’ve carefully planned our programme to keep traffic flowing and get out of the way as quickly as possible.

-The start works notice(external link) has more details.
+The project start works notice(external link) has more details.
+There is an additional works notice(external link) for the work on Railway Terrace.